CVE-2025-59617: CWE-416 Use After Free in Qualcomm, Inc. Snapdragon

 Technical Analysis

 This vulnerability (CVE-2025-59617) involves a use-after-free condition (CWE-416) in Qualcomm Snapdragon products.
-It arises when multiple IOCTL calls are processed using the same buffer file descriptor input, leading to memory corruption.
-The affected products include a range of Qualcomm chipsets and wireless components identified by specific model numbers.
-The CVSS v3.1 score is 6.6, indicating medium severity, with attack vector local, high attack complexity, low privileges required, and user interaction needed.
-The impact includes partial confidentiality loss, high integrity impact, and low availability impact.
-No vendor advisory or patch information is currently provided, and no known exploits have been reported.
+It arises when multiple IOCTL calls are processed using the same buffer file descriptor, leading to memory corruption.
+The affected products include a range of Snapdragon chipsets and wireless connectivity modules.
+The CVSS 3.1 vector indicates the attack requires local access with high attack complexity, low privileges, and user interaction, but can result in a partial confidentiality loss, high integrity impact, and low availability impact.
+No vendor advisory or patch information is currently available, and no known exploits have been reported.

 Potential Impact